 Rilla Springstead with United World Missions

 Rilla Springstead was raised in a Christian home and came to Christ at an early age.
 Her love for the Lord grew and she was able to spend her college years studying the Bible in a rural setting in Montana.
 That’s where she met Keith & Corky Goullette.
 She later served in Alaska for several years at a Bible Camp and then moved back to Montana for 7 years.
 Rilla’s heart was moved toward the needs in Europe where she served with Greater Europe Mission for 13 years.
-In 2004, Rilla moved to Charlotte, North Carolina to work with United World Mission where she currently serves as Associate Director of Finance and HR.
+In 2004, Rilla moved to Charlotte, North Carolina to work with United World Mission where she currently serves as Executive Assistant to the CEO & CFO.
 She also interacts with new appointees to the mission field and enjoys helping to support 350 missionaries around the world in 40+ countries with administrative support.